-Sleepless No More In Seattle – Later School Start Time Pays Off For Teens

 Sleepless No More In Seattle — Later School Start Time Pays Off For Teens

-Many American teenagers try to put in a full day of school, homework, after school activities, sports and college prep on too little sleep.
+Many American teenagers try to put in a full day of school, homework, after-school activities, sports and college prep on too little sleep.
 As evidence grows that chronic sleep deprivation puts teens at risk for physical and mental health problems, there is increasing pressure on school districts around the country to consider a later start time.

 In Seattle, school and city officials recently made the shift.
-Starting in the 2016-2017 school year, the district moved the official start times for middle and high schools nearly an hour later, from 7:50 a.m. to 8:45 a.m.
-This was no easy feat; it meant re-scheduling extracurricular activities and bus routes.
+Beginning with the 2016-2017 school year, the district moved the official start times for middle and high schools nearly an hour later, from 7:50 a.m. to 8:45 a.m.
+This was no easy feat; it meant rescheduling extracurricular activities and bus routes.
 But the bottom line goal was met: Teenagers used the extra time to sleep in.

-Researchers at the University of Washington studied the high school students both before and after the start time change.
+Researchers at the University of Washington studied the high school students both before and after the start-time change.
 Their findings appear in a study published Wednesday in the journal Science Advances.
-They found students got 34 minutes more sleep on average, with the later school start time.
-This boosted their total nightly sleep from six hours and 50 minutes – to seven hours and 24 minutes.
+They found students got 34 minutes more sleep on average with the later school start time.
+This boosted their total nightly sleep from 6 hours and 50 minutes to 7 hours and 24 minutes.

 "This study shows a significant improvement in the sleep duration of students, all by delaying school start times so they're more in line with the natural wake-up times of adolescents," says senior author Horacio de la Iglesia, a University of Washington researcher and professor of biology.